adamjhafez2-lgtm/redtigertools/README.md

   ```

 </p>
-so yeah have fun yall
+- so yeah have fun yall

-> dont forget to rename the project root to RedTiger-Tools so it doesnt fail
+> dont forget to rename the project root to "RedTiger-Tools" for it to not fail.
-> start setup.py first then it will auto run redtiger.py when using the multitool again run the menu straight
-> i do not condone hacking or doxxing and i give full credits to loxydev
+> i do not condone hacking or attacking or scripting and i give full credits to loxydev i didnt create this project but he did.